 Students will demonstrate critical and analytic thinking, awareness of the limitations of their knowledge and skills, and commitment to continuous learning and improvement.

-- Refine diagnoses, management strategies, and prognosis as conditions evolve as active participants in the ongoing care of patients
+- Refine diagnoses, management strategies, and prognoses as conditions evolve as active participants in the ongoing care of patients

 - Accept and provide constructive feedback